 Experts advise skid steer owners to check up on their machines daily, especially when you are about to use it.
 As stated by The Evolution Wheel, you should routinely check the tires as they are the most vulnerable part of the machine.

-Typical work sites allow the wheels to be vulnerable to tire injuries.
-Be on the lookout for inflation, damages, and wears.
-Dealing with frequent flat tires could be costly.
+Typical work sites make tires more vulnerable to tire issues.
+Be on the lookout for inflation, damage, and wear.
+Dealing with frequent flat tires can be costly.

-To avert this, you can purchase solid Bobcat tires.
+To avoid this, you can purchase solid Bobcat tires.
 Though they may be costly, they are cost-effective considering its exceptional quality.
 Solid Bobcat tires lessen the chances of a punctured tire from occurring.

 You can also opt for foam filling tires which are heavier than the average Bobcat tire.
 Unfortunately, they are harder to service and replace.